 Handmade paper created from family photographs Pigment prints on cotton rag, artist's book, box is 10"x10.75" when closed

 Floating Petals is the latest chapter in my garden series, wherein I explore my unrequited longing for the refuge and freedom of imagination inherent in the place that I once called home.
-Like my set of paper sculptures, the accordion book is made of handmade paper created from a selection of family photographs taken within my childhood garden, combined with dried flowers and plant matter from the garden in which I now reside.
+Like my set of paper sculptures, the accordion book is made of handmade paper created from a selection of family photographs taken within my childhood garden, combined with dried flowers and plant matter from my parents' present-day garden.
 Once shredded, the fragments of photographs were brought back together to take on new form.
 I found the process similar to the search for memories and the loss of detail as remembrance fades.
 The new paper looks like conglomerate rock, not dissimilar to what my precious memories, signified by the chosen photographs, have become after so many years of use.
 Together, with petals of new and old, I have created my own gardens to explore.

 Poem on backside: